samsquire/ideas4/README.md

 # 156. Generalise scalability - Properties based scalability

 Can scalability be generalized?
-Most complicated systems need to manage memory usage, storage usage, network usage and communication usage.
+Most complicated systems need to manage memory usage, storage usage, network usage and communication.
+Communication and indirection can be used to scale, at a fixed cost.

+Systems have a fixed capacity and generally a fixed single threaded performance (4-5ghz) and a fixed number of hardware thread cores.
+If we have a N objects that is larger than the system can cope with, we need to divide N into segments and assign them to different machines.